The Biggest Questions We Have About Thor: Ragnarok

 Marvel does have a talent for putting two or more storylines into one movie, but we’re curious to see what will happen with this new partnership.
 Thor clearly makes a reference to when he and The Hulk battled together, but The Hulk doesn’t seem to care very much and initiates an attack.
 We can’t tell whether or not this is based on strategy or sheer forgetfulness.

 In front of an entire army, Hela announces that Asgard is dead.
 Her statement is quickly followed by a huge explosion that seems to consume the entire city.
 And we’re left without a clue after that.

-Thor: Ragnarok is scheduled to hit US cinemas on November 3.
+Thor: Ragnarok is scheduled to hit cinemas on October 25.
 Make sure you don’t miss out on a ticket with GMovies.